Biotechnology: What is this?

 PCR (Polymerase Chain Reaction): A method used to amplify specific DNA segments within short time periods.
 Forms the foundation of many diagnostic and analytical procedures.

-CRISPR/Cas9: A tool that allows researchers to precisely edit the genome of organisms.
+CRISPR/Cas9: A tool that allows researchers to edit the genome of organisms precisely.
 It revolutionizes research and opens new possibilities for therapies.
 The first CRISPR/genetic therapies are already approved, while many more approaches remain under clinical evaluation.

 Cell and tissue cultures: Cultivation of cells outside an organism under laboratory conditions.
 A key technique in medicine and basic research.

 Cloning: Creation of identical copies of DNA segments or cells.
 Particularly important in basic research and in the genetic engineering-based production of active substances.
-In animal breeding, cloning is mainly used in specialized breeding programs and niche applications; high costs, technical complexity, and regulatory and ethical considerations currently limit broader use, especially in food production.
+In animal breeding, cloning is primarily used in specialized breeding programs and niche applications.
+High costs, technical complexity, and regulatory and ethical considerations currently limit its broader use, especially in food production.

 Bioreactor: A closed system for cultivating microorganisms or animal/plant cells on an industrial scale.
 These systems produce enzymes, proteins, or other biotechnological active substances, which are typically transferred to downstream aseptic filling processes, such as Blow-Fill-Seal (BFS) systems.
 Such closed, validated processes minimize contamination risk and help ensure the required sterility of products.